-- Choose Customer > Credit Card Activities > Downloaded Transactions. - 2 At the top of the Intuit Payment Solutions Downloaded Transactions window, set the date range for the card transactions you want to download. - 3 Click Download in the top left corner.
-All the downloaded credit and debit card transactions were made with either Intuit GoPayment or using your Merchant Services Portal.
-Now you need to create a transaction in QuickBooks to associate the charge to. - 4 On the Intuit Payment Solutions Downloaded Transactions window, select the card payment you want to create a transaction for.
+- Choose Customer > Credit Card Activities > Downloaded Transactions. - 2 At the top of the Intuit Payment Solutions Downloaded Transactions window, set the date range for the card transactions you want to download. - 3 Click Download in the top left corner to download all the credit and debit card transactions made using your Merchant Services Portal. using your Merchant Services Portal.
+Now you need to create a transaction in QuickBooks to associate the charge to. - 4 On the Intuit Payment Solutions Downloaded Transactions window, select the card payment you want to create α transaction for.